rhyswynne/ebay-feeds-for-wordpress/readme.txt

 * Fix (or submit) an issue on Github.

 == Changelog ==
+= 2.6 =
+* Updated to match the premium version (and having the Italian Translation).
+* Added the ability to control the header.

+= 2.5.2 =
+* Removed Google +1 and Stumbleupon buttons.
+* Changed the author description.

+= 2.5.1 =
+* Fixed a bug that no feed will be displayed if there is only one item in the feed
+* Added text domain to allow translation.

+= 2.5 =
+* Introduced an important field - the "Header Field", after some affiliates were being told that their account was being deactivated by not saying their feeds were from eBay
+* Fixed a bug whereby the default feed or items were showing when the shortcode was left blank.

+= 2.4.4 =
+* Fixed a bug that the fallback text wasn't displaying when not present.

+= 2.4.3 =
+* Tested with 5.3

+= 2.4.2 =
+* Renamed to "WP eBay Product Feeds"

+= 2.4.1 =
+* Tested with 5.2

 = 2.4 =
 * Added the ability to set max image width.
 * Fixed a few bugs with a few untranslatable strings.